nathanlentz/yet-another-code-font/README.md

 ## Contributing
 This site was built with [Gatsby](https://www.gatsbyjs.org/) starter.
 The list of fonts is maintained in a [simple JSON file](https://github.com/nathanlentz/yet-another-code-font/blob/master/content/fonts.json) within this repository.
-Feel free to add fonts fonts and create a pull request!
+Feel free to add your favorite font and create a pull request!

 If you see something you want to improve or add, feel free to create an issue and write some code.